Australia & New Zealand

 The afternoon is free for additional sightseeing.

-This evening, we enjoy live entertainment and a Cowboy Dinner at Ebenezer’s Barn and Grill.
+This evening, we enjoy dinner and live music at Ebenezer’s Barn and Grill.

 Day 9 : Salt Lake City

 We visit the Bryce Wildlife Museum, featuring animal taxidermy and one of the finest butterfly collections in North America.